JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 @show sol[end]-u0 #[-17.5445, -14.7706, 39.7985]
 ```

-(here we once again use the CVODE C++ solvers from SUNDIALS since they are a close
+(Here we once again use the CVODE C++ solvers from SUNDIALS since they are a close
-match to the SciPy integrators used in the neural ODE paper)
+match to the SciPy integrators used in the neural ODE paper.)

 This inaccuracy is the reason why the method from the neural ODE paper is not
 implemented in software suites, but it once again highlights a detail.
 Not
 all ODEs will have a large error due to this issue.
-And on ODEs where it's not
+And for ODEs where it's not
 a problem, this will be the most efficient way to do adjoint sensitivity
 analysis.
 And this method only applies to ODEs.
 Not only that, it doesn't even
 apply to all ODEs.
 For example, ODEs with discontinuities ([events](http://docs.juliadiffeq.org/latest/features/callback_functions.html)) are excluded by the assumptions of the derivation.